-Disconnect the left front O2 sensor from its harness connector.
+Disconnect O2 sensor #2 from its engine wiring harness connector.

 Locate the LT BLU/ORG wire of the engine wiring harness oxygen sensor connector.

-With your multimeter in Volts DC mode, probe the LT BLU/ORG with the red multimeter lead.
+With your multimeter in Volts DC mode, probe the LT BLU/ORG with the red multimeter test lead.

-Ground the black multimeter lead directly on the battery's negative (-) terminal.
+Ground the black multimeter test lead directly on the battery's negative (-) terminal.